 Freelancers have to deal with unfounded stereotypes an awful lot, whether that’s always being on holiday, working in pyjamas, or not being good enough for a ‘real’ job.
 But one that (for the most part) appears to have at least a shred of truth to it is the well-documented love affair between freelancers and coffee.

 I know, I know, caffeine is the most popular drug in the world.
 Saying that freelancers dig it is as much of a bombshell as telling you they’re all big fans of eating, sleeping or breathing.
-But the relationship between the freelancer and his or her beloved java is a special one worth exploring.
+But the relationship between the freelancer and their beloved java is a special one worth exploring.

 Coffee addiction was even conceded as being ‘perhaps the most plausible stereotype’ in Creative Agency Freelancing’s list of ‘11 Stereotypes About Freelancers We All Laugh At’.

 So, how and why do so many freelancers end up turning into obsessed coffee lovers?
 Let us count the ways.